JojoFR1/AlzheimouillePack/README.md

 ## Project

-Alzheimouille Pack is a datapack (and resource pack) originally meant for a private server but it is freely usable if you like it.
+**Alzheimouille** is a datapack (and resource pack) created and used for a small private server but it is freely usable if you want to.

+This project uses the (`beet`)[https://github.com/mcbeet/beet/] toolchain that simplify datapack development, as of now it is primarly used for it's building than it's Python abilities.

 ## Features

-This datapack isn't focused on one thing but more on fun or QoL changes that we liked.
+This datapack isn't focused on one specific thing but more on fun or QoL changes that we like or want to have.
 Here's a list of the features you can find in this pack:

 - Multiple recipes (since `v1.7.0` they also get unlocked like vanilla recipe do):
   - Added all **Wood** in the stonecutter